 When water freezes: its volume expands by around 10%.
 A radiator full of water that is in a particularly cold room such as a conservatory, can freeze and the expansion of the freezing water can cause cracks; usually at weld points and seams on the radiator.

-Radiator experts, Feature Radiators, recommend some options to prevent radiators freezing and the consequential damage.
+Here at Feature Radiators, we recommend some options to prevent radiators freezing and consequential damage.

 The frost protection setting on thermostatic valves is great for protecting your radiators and pipes during the day when your central heating system is switched on and working.
 However, a frost stat will ensure that you protect your radiators and pipes when your central heating system is switched off overnight or when you’re away during the winter and it is this period when most frost damage occurs.